-Stan's recollection of the meeting continues, “I was like, ‘Oh!
+Stan continued his recollection of the meeting: “I was like, ‘Oh!
 Well, uhh, you know, the script was really great, and it’s such a wild story,’ and then I remember him saying something like, ‘Yeah, but no one’s ever gonna want to see this.
 No one’s ever gonna pay attention.'”

-Stan also told Entertainment Weekly that Gillooly had much more benign feelings to share with Stan at a later date.
+Gillooly ended up having at least some positive feedback about Stan’s portrayal of him as a character.
+Stan told Entertainment Weekly Gillooly was particularly fond of the fictional Gillooly’s looks.
 “I think he saw a picture of me as him with the mustache, and he wrote to me and he said something like, ‘Well, nice mustache!
 You might bring that into fashion, something I never could have done,'” Stan said.

 The most common question I'm ever asked, if it comes up, 'Do you regret what you did?'
 I guess that's kind of a yes-and-a-no question.
 Yes, it was pretty darn stupid.
 It was pretty ridiculous.
 But in the same instance, I'm a big believer in how you lay out your life and how each step you take, each opportunity you use — whether for good or for bad — kind of leads you down the road.
 I'm real happy with my life, I'm real happy with the way it's turned out.
 I've got two beautiful kids with my ex-wife and I've got a lot of good friends.
 What's there to regret?
 Not much.